Generous Giving Or Phony Philanthropy? A Critique Of Well-Meaning 'Winners'

 On the connection he makes between people with good intentions — who are often politically liberal — and President Trump

 Giridharadas: A lot of well-meaning liberals — and it's going to, it hurts to hear this — but a lot of well-meaning liberals paved the road for Trump.
 And they did so in two ways.
-First of all, by peddling a lot of pseudo-change instead of actually fixing the American opportunity structure, instead of actually repairing the American dream over the last 30-to-40 years — by doing that, they allowed some of the biggest problems in this country to fester for decades and not be solved.
+First of all, by peddling a lot of pseudochange instead of actually fixing the American opportunity structure, instead of actually repairing the American dream over the last 30 to 40 years — by doing that, they allowed some of the biggest problems in this country to fester for decades and not be solved.
 And I think it's very plausible that had we actually been solving those problems of trade and education and social mobility, Donald Trump would simply not have had the oxygen that his conflagration required.
 But they also enabled Trump in a second way, which is: They contributed to the correct intuition, across large parts of this country, that elite Americans have rigged the game for themselves.

 Inskeep: You even take one further step and argue that President Trump is essentially a parody of the sort of philanthropist you don't like: "Trust me, I'm very rich.
 I'm going to fix this problem for you.
 Don't worry about it."

-Giridharadas: One of the most disturbing things to me in reporting this book is: I started to realize that a lot of Donald Trump's language and intellectual moves, if that is not an exaggeration, actually took root in the so-called philanthro-capitalists of the last generation.
+Giridharadas: One of the most disturbing things to me in reporting this book is I started to realize that a lot of Donald Trump's language and intellectual moves, if that is not an exaggeration, actually took root in the so-called philanthro-capitalists of the last generation.
 So when President Trump says "only I can fix it," that idea doesn't start with him.
-That's actually something that has been pushed by these private-sector change agents for years, [that] they are especially capable of solving social problems.
+That's actually something that has been pushed by these private-sector change agents for years [that] they are especially capable of solving social problems.
 When Donald Trump says, "Yeah, yeah, I manufactured stuff in China and Mexico, but that's going to help me figure out how to make sure that never happens again," again, that is a move that America's plutocrats have been making for a long time.
 "The arsonists are the best firefighters."

 Kelli Wessinger and Jessica Smith produced and edited this interview for broadcast.
 Patrick Jarenwattananon adapted it for the Web.